PiggyAwesome/useless/README.md

-Yo mamma so fat she has more rolls than a bakery
+Yo mamma so fat people keep pushing her in the water at the beach so she won't die